wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    * Use multiple jobs in a workflow and pass artifacts between jobs
    * Configure a repository to work in conjunction with GitHub Actions workflows and your team's workflow.
    <br /><br />

-   Topics:

-   * Configuration Infrastructure as Code (IaC) for Continuous Integration
-   * GitHub Actions in a Nutshell
-   * Actions vs Workflow
-   * Actions Definition and Explanation
-   * Lay of the Land
-   <br /><br />

    curl https://api.github.com/octocat